-14.3.5 Mining Excavations
+11.6.5 Mining Excavations

 The outlines of the mine workings, including drifts, cross-cuts, and shafts, were digitized by MPH, from mine level plans, as two dimensional polylines.
 The true elevations for the mine excavations could not be generated as survey pin elevations were not available.
 MPH assigned mine level elevations to the digitized polylines to provide an approximate location in three dimensional space.
 Wireframe solids for the drifts were generated by Fladgate by extruding the polyline surface 2 m upwards.
 Shaft wireframe solids were generated by digitizing outlines from long sections of the stopes.
 The stoped-out areas were generated by digitizing outlines from long sections of the stopes.
 The stope polyline was then simplified to account for unrecoverable material within sill pillars and between raises and stopes.
-The simplified polyline was then extruded perpendicular to the long section to create a large solid encompassing all vein material within the stope limits within the 2D long section view (see Figure 14.7).
+The simplified polyline was then extruded perpendicular to the long section to create a large solid encompassing all vein material within the stope limits within the 2D long section view (see Figure 12.7).

-Figure 14.7 Extruded Vein 5 Stope Solid
+Figure 11.7 Extruded Vein 5 Stope Solid

 Stope shown in grey intersecting Vein 5 shown in red.
 The image on the left is a long section view while the right hand side is an isometric view.
+Source: PC Gold, 2011.

-14.3.6 Comparison Between Drilling Generations
+11.6.6 Comparison Between Drilling Generations

 In order to justify the use of historical assay data, Micon suggested that Fladgate perform a study to compare generations of drilling for the project, specifically in areas affecting the resource estimation.
 To effectively compare the drill holes, blocks encompassing drill holes in certain mine zones, with comparable drilling density, were chosen.
-The first block chosen for comparison of drill holes was PC Gold versus Noramco holes in the Albany Shaft area (all surface holes) (Figure 14.8).
+The first block chosen for comparison of drill holes was PC Gold versus Noramco holes in the Albany Shaft area (all surface holes) (Figure 12.8).
 This area was chosen as comparable densities of drilling for each campaign in this area exist.
-The second area chosen was in the Shaft 1 area encompassing the BIF-Vein 5 intersection, comparing Noramco drilling for each campaign exists.
-(See Figure 14.9).
+The second area chosen was in the Shaft 1 area encompassing the BIF-Vein 5 intersection, comparing Noramco drilling to PCGM drilling.
+This block is suitable for comparison as surface and underground drilling for each campaign exists.
+(See Figure 12.9).